 How does Drupal's extensibility compare to WordPress?

 With its user-friendly interface and many plugins, you don’t need to learn coding to use WordPress.
-You can use Drupal without coding skills, but you must have technical knowledge of web development languages to utilise its features fully.
+You can use Drupal without coding skills, but you must have technical knowledge of web development languages to utilise its features thoroughly.